 “I don’t necessarily mean you have to take baby steps,” he says.
 But “you have to break it up into understandable, discrete pieces.”
 Otherwise, “you won’t be successful and you’ll end up with consequences you don’t intend.”

 Rhode Island Rep. James Langevin, the leading Democrat on the Armed Services subcommittee that Thornberry currently chairs, says Mac, as everyone calls him, is “definitely a policy wonk.
 He likes to immerse himself in the details.”

-He’s a Reagan conservative, devoted to small government, but not a fire-breather, which could hurt him when committee chairs are picked after the election.
+He’s a Reagan conservative, devoted to small government, but not a fire-breather, which could hurt him when committee chairs are picked.

 “Oversight is a critically important part of our responsibility up here,” Langevin explains.
 That takes people like Thornberry, “who are willing to dig into the facts and dissect various problems.”

 “Our job is really preparing ahead,” Thornberry says.